Doug Loft: Port Vale

-In May 2009, Loft was one of 14 players that left Brighton following the expiry of their contracts.
+In May 2009, Loft was one of 14 players who left Brighton following the expiry of their contracts.
 He signed for Port Vale on a two-year contract in June 2009, teaming up with former Brighton manager Micky Adams.
 He missed the opening two weeks of the 2009–10 pre-season with illness, though started to find his best form after settling in to the side.
 He was transfer listed in late September, along with the entire Port Vale squad, after Adams saw his team slip to a third consecutive defeat.
 After calf and heel injuries kept Loft out of contention, he returned to the first-team with a "rasping half-volley" in a 2–2 home draw with Torquay United on 23 November.
 He ended the season with three goals and 37 appearances in all competitions.

 At the beginning of the 2010–11 season, Loft was out of the first-team with suspected bruised ribs.
 His ribs eventually transpired to be broken, and he had also suffered a collapsed lung, keeping him out of action for three weeks.
-Despite a torn calf and a hamstring injury keeping him out of action for portions of the second half of the campaign, Loft was awarded a new two-year deal in May 2011.
+Despite a tore calf and a hamstring injury keeping him out of action for portions of the second half of the campaign, Loft was awarded a new two-year deal in May 2011.

 Loft began the 2011–12 season with four goals in six games which earned him a nomination for League Two Player of the Month for August, which he missed out on to Dagenham & Redbridge's Mark Arber.
 After a successful campaign which returned five goals in 46 appearances, Loft was voted as the club's Player of the Year, while also picking up the Away Travel Player of the Year and Players' Player of the Season awards.